mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 As an example, in the above, if `x0` was previous on, say, the input provider then TensorFlow will insert send and receive instructions that copies it to `SERVER_0` as part of computing `add`.
 All of this is abstracted away and the framework will attempt to [figure out](https://www.tensorflow.org/about/bib) the best strategy for optimising exactly when to perform sends and receives, including batching to better utilise the network and keeping the compute units busy.

-The [`tf.name_scope()`](https://www.tensorflow.org/api_docs/python/tf/name_scope) command on the other hand is simply a logical abstraction that doesn't influence computations but can be used to make the graphs much easier to visualise in [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) by grouping subgraphs as single components as seen earlier.
+The [`tf.name_scope()`](https://www.tensorflow.org/api_docs/python/tf/name_scope) command on the other hand is simply a logical abstraction that doesn't influence computations but can be used to make the graphs much easier to visualise in [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) by grouping subgraphs as single components as also seen earlier.

 ![](/assets/tensorspdz/add.png)

-However, as seen here we can also use it to verify where the operations were actually computed, in this case checking that addition was indeed done locally by the two servers (green and turquoise).
+Note that by selecting *Device* coloring in TensorBoard we can also use it to verify where the operations were actually computed, in this case checking that addition was indeed done locally by the two servers (green and turquoise).

 ## Dot products